Michael Haneke: 2012–present: Final works and retirement

 In 2012, Haneke directed Amour starring Jean-Louis Trintignant, Emmanuelle Riva and Isabelle Huppert.
 The film revolves around an elderly couple aging together.
 The film premiered at the 2012 Cannes Film Festival and received the Palme d'Or, Haneke's second.
 Ella Tayor of NPR praised the film describing it as "Touching and tragic" adding "Haneke implicates us in the full range of human capacity".
 The film also earned the Academy Award for Best Foreign Language Film with Haneke earning Academy Award nominations for Best Director and Best Original Screenplay, the later nominations being the first of his career.

 In 2012, he was to direct Così fan tutte for the New York City Opera.
 This production had originally been commissioned by Jürgen Flimm for the Salzburg Festival 2009, but Haneke had to resign due to an illness preventing him from preparing the work.
 Haneke realized this production at Madrid's Teatro Real in 2013.
 In 2013, he was the subject of the documentary film Michael H – Profession: Director.
 That year, Haneke won the Prince of Asturias Award for the arts.

 In 2017, for his twelfth film, Happy End Haneke reunited with Trintignant and Huppert.
 The film also starred Mathieu Kassovitz and Toby Jones.
 The film centers around a bourgeois French family dealing with a series of setbacks and crises.
 The film was nominated for the Palme d'Or at the 70th Cannes Film Festival.
 The film received respectable reviews.
 Alissa Wilkinson of Vox described it as a commentary on "the European refugee crisis and the pitfalls of privilege".
 Wilkinson added, " challenges its audience to pay attention to put together the story, then, is as much an aesthetic statement about how to watch a movie as a political one.
 We have to observe and see what's in the background.
 And that's just what the family at the center of the movie doesn't do, and what makes them civilized monsters — a proclivity they pass on through generations."

 Haneke says that films should offer viewers more space for imagination and self-reflection.
 Films that have too much detail and moral clarity, Haneke says, are used for mindless consumption by their viewers.
 Haneke teaches film direction at the Film Academy Vienna.
 One of his students there was director Katharina Mückstein.

+In August 2026, his fellow Austrian filmmaker, friend and collaborator Markus Schleinzer, while promoting his film Rose (2026), shared that Haneke had retired.